TodePond/TodePondDotCom/sky/sometimes-rage-is-the-right-response/readme.md

 so... yes, I agree with them both.

-Fuck you Reform!\
+Fuck you, Reform!\
-Fuck you welfare cuts!\
+Fuck you, welfare cuts!\
-Fuck you transphobia!\
+Fuck you, transphobia!\
 Fuck you for silencing protests!\
 Fuck you for selling arms!\
 Fuck you for justifying genocide!\